 Travel in a luxury air-conditioned coach.
 All entrance fees, guided tours, accommodations in a 3-Star hotels and some meals.

-Dazzling Gothic buildings, a busy port, and a medieval cathedral with the tallest bell tower in France reminds us of its historical importance.
+Dazzling Gothic buildings, a busy port, and a medieval cathedral with the tallest bell tower in France reminds us of its historical importance on the Seine River.

 Rouen's history stretches back to the Gauls and its importance continued on through the Middle Ages and the Renaissance.
 Rouen is also famous for being the city where, in 1431, Joan of Arc was burned at the stake.